 Howard University and Washington, D.C. provide an ideal environment for learning.
-The University has an extensive library system with 1.8 million volumes in the Central Research Library (The Founders Library) and the seven branch libraries in the professional schools-Architecture, Business, Divinity, Engineering, Health Sciences, Law and Social Work.
+The University has an extensive library system with 1.8 million volumes in the Central Research Library (The Founders Library).
 The computerized library system provides access to the library collections.
 Access is available to major on-line information retrieval services and computerized database searches on user-friendly facilities.
 Materials which are not in the collection can usually be speedily obtained through various interlibrary loan arrangements and the On-line Computer Library Center (OCLC).
 OCLC provides a mechanism for borrowing from many other institutions without charge.
 Howard University is a member of the Association of Research Libraries (ARL).

 Howard is more than academic programs and "bricks and mortar"-Howard is people.
-And it is from the interactions of these people, each contributing in his or her own way to the education of the others, that Howard is able to fulfill its mission and provide the kind of environment in which scholarship can develop and flourish.
+And it is from the interactions of these people, each contributing in his or her own way to the education of the others, that Howard is able to fulfill its mission and provide the kind of environment in which scholarships can develop and flourish.
 Recognition of students' high academic achievements has come from many national honor societies, including Phi Beta Kappa and Sigma Xi, which have established chapters at Howard.
 Among its student body, faculty, administrators and trustees are persons of virtually every major race, religion and nationality.
+Traditionally,

-Traditionally, Howard also has had and has today the largest gathering of African-American scholars in the world.
+Howard also has had and has today the largest gathering of African American scholars in the world.
 It was at Howard University that Kelly Miller, Ernest Everett Just, Charles H. Houston, Charles Drew, Percy Julian, William Hastie, Alain Locke, E. Franklin Frazier, John Hope Franklin and Ralph Bunche, first gained national prominence as scholars.